Keying (ship)

 Keying (Chinese: 耆英, p Qíyīng) was a three-masted, 800-ton Fuzhou Chinese trading junk which sailed from China around the Cape of Good Hope to the United States and Britain between 1846 and 1848.
+Her voyage was significant as it was one of the earliest instances of a Chinese sailing vessel making a transoceanic journey to the Western world.
+It served as a cultural exchange and offered Western audiences a glimpse into Chinese maritime traditions and craftsmanship.

 History and voyages

 Keying had been purchased in August 1846 in secrecy by British businessmen in Hong Kong, defying a Chinese law prohibiting the sale of Chinese ships to foreigners.
 She was renamed after the Manchu official Keying.
 Keying was manned by 12 British and 30 Chinese sailors (the latter all Cantonese).
 She was commanded by Captain Charles Alfred Kellett, also British.